Default Bayes Factors for Testing the (In)equality of Several Population Variances: Special Cases and Deviations from the Default

-Figure \ref{fig:compare-prior} visualizes the prior on $\rho$ and on $\delta$ for various values of $\alpha$.
-A statistician may now elicit a researcher's prior beliefs using (a ratio of) standard deviations.
-For example, if the researcher believes that the probability of one standard deviation being twice as large or twice as small as the other does not exceed 95\%, then she should choose $\alpha = 4.50$.
-Using a change of variables and Equation (\ref{eq:rho-posterior}), the posterior distribution of $\delta$ is given by:
+A statistician may now elicit a researcher's prior beliefs in terms of (a ratio of) standard deviations conditional on the alternative holding true.
+For example, if the researcher believes that the probability of one standard deviation being twice as large or twice as small as the other does not exceed 95\%, then she should choose \( u = 4.50 \).
+Note that the resulting Bayes factor is not information consistent anymore.
+It is also interesting to note that on this scale \( \phi \) the \( m \)th raw moment is given by \( \frac{ \Gamma ( \tfrac{m}{2} + u_1) \Gamma ( u_{2} - \tfrac{m}{2})}{\Gamma ( u_{1}) \Gamma(u_{2})} \).
+Hence, it has no finite mean whenever \( u_{2} \leq 1/2 \).
+A change of variables shows that the posterior distribution in terms of \( \phi \) is given by: